EMODnet progress overview

 Common progress highlights

-Specific progress and achievements of thematic groups
+Specific progress and achievements of the thematic data assembly groups

 EMODnet data portals usage